1005 N. Marion St.

 Under Florida Statute § 784.041(2)(a), F.S.S., the statute for Domestic Battery by Strangulation requires the prosecutor with the State Attorney’s Office to prove the following elements beyond all reasonable doubt:

-• Defendant intentionally and knowingly impeded the normal breathing and circulation of the blood of the victim against her will by applying pressure on the throat or neck of the alleged victim or by blocking the nose or mouth of the victim;
+• The defendant intentionally and knowingly impeded the normal breathing and circulation of the blood of the victim against her will by applying pressure on the throat or neck of the alleged victim or by blocking the nose or mouth of the victim;

 • By doing so, Defendant created a risk of great bodily harm to the victim; and

-• Defendant was in a domestic relationship with the alleged victim under either of the following circumstances:
+• The defendant was in a domestic relationship with the alleged victim under either of the following circumstances:

-• in a dating relationship with the victim, which means a continuing and significant romantic or intimate relationship; or
+• the defendant was in a dating relationship with the victim, which means a continuing and significant romantic or intimate relationship; or

-• a family or household member of the victim, which includes spouse, former spouse, person related by blood or marriage, live-in lovers, former live-in lovers, parents with a child in common.
+• the defendant was a family or household member of the victim, including a spouse, former spouse, a person related by blood or marriage, live-in lovers, former live-in lovers, and parents with a child in common.

 Not every act of applying pressure or blocking breathing would violate the statute.
 United States v.
 Dixon, 874 F.3d 678, 681 (11th Cir.
 2017).

-Incidents such as temporarily placing a pillow over a sleeping family member’s nose, mouth or throat, removing their sleep apnea breathing masks, holding their head underwater, or sitting on their chest would either be too insignificant to actually impede breathing or circulation or would require something more prolonged and violent to effectively risk great bodily harm.
+Incidents such as temporarily placing a pillow over a sleeping family member’s nose, mouth, or throat, removing their sleep apnea breathing masks, holding their head underwater, or sitting on their chest would either be too insignificant to actually impede breathing or circulation or would require something more prolonged and violent to risk great bodily harm effectively.
 Id. at 682.

 In Dixon, the court determined that Florida’s domestic battery by strangulation statute qualifies as a “crime of violence” for the purposes of the sentencing guidelines because the act must impede breathing or circulation in such a way as to cause or risk “great bodily harm.”
 Id.
 The defendant must also “knowingly and intentionally” impede breathing or blood circulation.
 Id.